-Table VII reports the results for robustness checks for the SZSE stocks.
+Table 7 reports the results on robustness checks for the SZSE stocks.
 These results are qualitatively similar to those for the SHSE stocks and in general stronger quantitatively.
 In particular, we find that the beta risk in general explains a smaller proportion of excess returns than for the SHSE stocks.

-VI.
-Summary and Conclusions
+7. Summary and Conclusions

-The purpose of this paper has been to investigate whether momentum and/or mean reversion exists in the Chinese stock markets.
-While the vast majority of the literature reports momentum profitability to be overwhelming in U.S. equity market, and widespread in other countries, we find that the pure momentum strategy produces quite weak and in some cases even negative excess profitability in the Chinese stock markets.
-This is especially the case for the intermediate-term sorting and holding periods (6-9 months), which many researchers find momentum to be the strongest.
+The purpose of this paper has been to investigate whether short-term momentum and/or long-term reversal exists in the Chinese stock markets.
+While the vast majority of the literature reports momentum profitability to be overwhelming in U.S. equity market, and widespread in other countries, we find that the pure momentum strategies produce weak and in some cases even negative excess profitability in the Chinese stock markets.
+This is especially the case for the intermediate-term sorting and holding periods (six-nine months), which many researchers find momentum to be the strongest.

 On the other hand, we find strong mean reversion in the Chinese stock markets.
-A pure parametric contrarian investment strategy produces positive excess returns for all holding periods and the pure contrarian strategy in general outperforms the pure momentum strategy.
+The implied half-life computed from parameter estimates is under one year on average for all Chinese stocks.
+This speed of reversion is much faster than those estimated for developed markets (with half-life of between three and five years).
+The pure parametric contrarian investment strategy produces positive excess returns for all holding periods and in general outperforms the pure momentum strategy.
 The existence of mean reversion does not by itself preclude short-term momentum.
-Instead, we find momentum interacts with mean reversion.
+Instead, we find short-term momentum in fact interacts with long-term mean reversion.
 A two-component model for stock price provides a parsimonious characterization of these two effects and their interactions.
-A strategy based on the rolling-regression parameter estimates from the model generates positive excess returns in all cases, most of which statistically significant.
-This combined strategy in general outperforms both the pure momentum strategy and the pure mean reversion strategy.
-The strategy loads positively on the market risk factor, but the beta risk explains only a relatively small part of the excess return.
+A strategy based on the rolling-regression parameter estimates from the model generates positive excess returns in all cases, most of which are statistically significant.
+This combined strategy in general outperforms both the pure momentum strategy and the pure contrarian strategy.
+The strategy loads positively on the market risk factor, but the beta risk explains only part of the excess return.
 Nor is transactions cost a dominant factor explaining the excess profitability.